-The selection process is overseen by an international committee, led by Prof. Michela Taufer, who also holds the Jack Dongarra Professorship in High Performance Computing within the Department of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville, USA.
+The selection process will be subject to the scrutiny of an international committee headed by the ISC Program Chair Prof Michela Taufer, who co-incidentally holds the Jack Dongarra Professorship in HPC within the Department of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville, USA.

 - Michela Taufer, University of Tennessee, USA (Chair)

 - Torsten Hoefler, ETH Zurich, Switzerland (Co Chair)

 - Ewa Deelman, USC Information Sciences Institute, USA